-Figure 2.9.
+Figure 2.8.
 Size distribution of one species.
 The red dot marks the maximum size (as recorded in the species table), the green dot marks the average of the recorded specimens.
 Note that it is from SR3 on possible to include only measurements of material collected by a specific person.
-See under 7.6 Options of the database.
+See under 6.6 Options of the database.
 The person is defined through the options but to get this option working, the reorganisation must be started regularly.

-Figure 2.10.
+Figure 2.9.
 The distribution of one species among the sediment type.
 The scale is from left with fine sediment to the right with coarse grained sediment.
 The green bar marks the average.
 It has to be noted that - as in the shown example - the average does not necessarily marks the average of the distribution shown in the graph, but of the distribution based on sites that were admitted to deliver sediment data.

 - 9 Maximum size according to the literature and/or Internet resources.
 This value is shown in the size graph as a red dot. - 10 A list of localities with the specimen number and the amount of samples is automatically compiled for each species. - 11 If exact positions are recorded with the localities, distribution maps can be created and are shown here.
 To know how to create the maps, please refer to the section 'Programmes' below.
 Maps must be stored in a path PLOTS within the data directory.
+Click on the map to increase its size.

-Data class Comments Comparable Atlantic species (V " RC Frequency = A very common species that can be found always and everywhere.
-Details (T) Frequency (C) Size and remarks = A large species with up to 100mm in length.
-Specimens larger than 60mm are rat Size and remarks (C)
+Data Class Comments Comparable Atlantic species (V " RC Frequency = A very common species that can be found always and everywhere.
+Details (T) Frequency (C) Size and remarks (C) Size and remarks = A large species with up to 100mm in length.
+Specimens larger than 60mm are rat

-Figure 2.11.
+Figure 2.10.
 Data acquisition form of the table SPECIES, page 2.